MokaMech/HJOSET/README.md

 _______________________________________________________________________
 This repository is linked to "On the design of simulation-assisted human-centered variable stiffness actuator ankle orthosis" article (Link available later)

-It contains all the code and data elements necessary to set up the simulation illustrated in the article.
+It contains all the code and data elements necessary to set up the Human-Orthosis interaction simulation illustrated in the article.

 ## Article summary
-This article, among other things, describes the design and application on examples of an early framework focused on multiple simulation software, enabling the study of a task performed by a human user (walking, picking up an object from the floor, climbing stairs or a slope...) with or without external assistance provided by human-machine devices such as orthoses or exoskeletons.
+This article, among other things, describes the design and its application on a example of an early framework focused on several simulation software, enabling the study of a MoCap recorded task performed by a human user (walking, picking up an object from the floor, climbing stairs or a slope...) with or without external assistance provided by human-machine devices such as orthoses or exoskeletons.
 _______________________________________________________________________
 ## Framework features
 The different tools proposed in this framework include: